 - Pressured to try another means of acquirement.

 There's far less excitement in there and way more anxiety.
-So how can the sellers go about delivering a better experience for their customers?
+So how can the sellers go about delivering a better customer experience when they arrive?

 Tips to make the queuing experience easier for concert lovers and festival-goers